RIC Electrics: A powerful regional success story

 RIC Electrics specialises in a complete one-stop service.
 We can manage large or small projects from concept to completion with a seamless combination of award-winning design, energy-efficient engineering, and cost-effective installation and support services.

-Six Divisions of Service
+Eight Divisions of Service

 Where possible, we rely solely on the resources of our six service divisions: